 You see…

-When one applies for a traditional life insurance policy, they will need to “prove” or demonstrate that they can “medically qualify” for such a policy.
-This is why most applicants will need to take a medical exam to qualify for coverage.
+When applying for a traditional life insurance policy, they must “prove” or demonstrate that they can “medically qualify” for it.
+Most applicants must take a medical exam to qualify for coverage.

 Reports such as: